OSF Pro Ambulance to become part of Peoria-based AMT

-OSF HealthCare said Wednesday that it’s entered into an agreement with Peoria-based Advanced Medical Transport of Central Illinois to transition all OSF Pro emergency ground transportation services in Champaign and Vermilion counties to AMT.
+OSF HealthCare said Wednesday that it has entered into an agreement with Peoria-based Advanced Medical Transport of Central Illinois to transition all OSF Pro emergency ground transportation services in Champaign and Vermilion counties to AMT.

 The transition is expected to be completed early next year.